travelsonic/Flight-Simulator-2004-Flight-Simulator-X/Weather.md

 Internally the value is stored as a 32-bit float that represents the temperature in Celsius.

+## Pressure:
+Pressure is entered by the user as a 32-bit float representing the pressure in Inches of Mercury (or Hg).
+The accepted input range is capped to a range of 25.00 <= X <= 35.00.

+Internally, the value is stored as a 32-bit float that represents the pressure in hectopascals (or hPa)

 ## Wind
 ### Sustained and Gust-To Wind Speeds: